Our Business Cases

 As part of the TheyBuyForYou project OpenCorporates will be including new sources of non-company and supplier data that will give additional data points and further confidence to those trying to understand supplier relationships, greatly benefiting the e-procurement knowledge graph.

-Zaragoza is going to develop an economic information website that will offer visualisation services and dashboards that will help to understand and analyse the City Council’s economic expenditure and will make easier to know the city’s socio-economic information.
-The website will further include services that will make it possible to search for and reuse data-sets related to municipal management and the city’s socio-economic information.
+Zaragoza is going to develop an economic information website that will offer visualisation services and dashboards that will help to understand and analyse the City Council’s economic expenditure and will make it easier to obtain socio-economic information.
+The website will further include services that will make it possible to search for and reuse data-sets related to municipal management and the city’s socio-economic fundamentals.

 The main goals:

-1. To facilitate the accountability to citizens by improving the information provided in the contracting processes (linking invoices with contracts, report generation…).
+1. Boost the accountability to citizens by improving the information provided in the contracting processes (linking invoices with contracts, report generation…).

-3. To improve efficiency in municipal management: the website aims to be a tool for management and supervision, allowing the comparison of contracts and facilitating the detection of anomalies.
+3. Improve the efficiency in municipal management: the website aims to be a tool for management and supervision, allowing the comparison of contracts and facilitating the detection of anomalies.

-All the information and services will be destined to managers, reusers and citizens in general and will be published in open data in the municipal website.
+All the information and services will be destined to managers, reusers and citizens in general and will be published in open data on the municipal website.